espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/nvs-partition-editor.rst

 .. image:: ../../../media/tutorials/nvs/nvs_partition_editor.png

-5. Save the CSV data (First time will create the csv file).
+5. Save the CSV data (First time will create the CSV file).

 6. (OPTIONAL) Enable encryption of the binary.
-If encrypt is enable, can disable the generate key option to use your own key if desired, in which case the user needs to set the key absolute path.
+If encrypt is enable, can disable the generate key option to use your own key if desired, in which case you need to set the key absolute path.

 7. Generate the partition binary.